TKing151/SurveyDataProject/README.md

 # SurveyDataProject
 ### Power BI project
-Descriptive statistics and analysis of survey data
+Descriptive statistics and analysis of survey data.
+Click on the .png file for quick look at the poster contents.